Nabuz/Machine_Learning_R/Resampling_methods/Resampling_methods.md

 ```

-If we change the random split in Training Set and Test Set and recalculate the Test Error Rate with the different models we can see that quadratic model is better than linear model!!
+If we change the random splitting in Training Set and Test Set and recalculate the Test Error Rate with the different models we can see that quadratic model is better than linear model!!

 MOST IMPORTANT: if we change the random splitting in Training Set/Test Set, there is a variability in Test Error Rate among the models!